emmajanedrews/base-template/_posts/2018-01-19-a-lesson-about-truly-listening-to-your-clients.md

 The thing is that people don’t care about that until they know that you actually care about them, their needs, wants, and desires.

-I would tell any real estate agent just beginning their career to **slow down, listen, and care about what the clients are saying,** and that if you make an investment in people, it always returns dividends.
+I would tell any real estate agent just beginning their career to **slow down, listen, and care about what their clients are saying,** and that if you make an investment in people, it always returns dividends.

 If you have any questions about this or other real estate-related subjects, please feel free to reach out to us.
 We’d be happy to help.